deterministic-arts/DartsCLHashTree/README.md

     Declares the function used to test, whether two keys are equal.
 The default test function is `eql`.

+  - `(:key function)`

+    Declares a transformation function, which is applied to all user-supplied hash key value prior to hashing.
+The function's result is what gets actually used as the hash key.
+Note, that if a key transformation is supplied, the original input value is not used or stored by the hash trie (except initially, when it is passed as argument to the transformation function).

+    Example:

+        (define-hashtrie uppercase-htrie
+          (:test string=)
+          (:key string-upcase))

+        (setf *x* (make-uppercase-htrie (list "foo" "value-of-FOO" #\A "value-of-A" t "value-of-T"))) (hashtrie-find #\t *x*)  ;; => "value-of-T"

   - `(:predicate name)`